lexxyungcarter/laravel-envoy/README.md

 ```
 Providing the password enables the script to modify folder owners and permissions.
 However, one can simply omit specifying the password.

-Also, providing `--npm=true` will run `npm istall` in the local directories if specified.
+Also, providing `--npm=true` will run `npm install` in the local directories if specified.

 ```bash
 envoy run deploy
 ```

 The script will:
-- Clone the repo to a new folder in the releases directory
+- Clone the git repo to a new folder in the releases directory
-- Run `composer install` indide the new repository (release dir)
+- Run `composer install` inside the new repository (release dir)
 - Link the `storage` and `.env` to the releases directory (symbolic links)
 - Ascertain the **Live** app directory is indeed available.
 If not, it creates one
 - Link the **Live** app directory to the release folder created earlier